 - Judge Donald Nugent

 This list will be updated periodically, so please check back.
 Last updated 6/13/2016.

 Government, Public Interest & Corporate Counsel

-These externships provide opportunities in numerous subject areas, includin civil, criminal, education, health, immigration, labor/employment, and tax.
-In one of these externships, a student may have the opportunity to delve into substantive areas of law, investigate claims, research and write motions or briefs, draft contracts, and participate in hearings, observe trials, hearings and settlement conferences and negotiations.
+These externships provide opportunities in numerous subject areas, including civil, criminal, education, health, immigration, labor/employment, and tax.
+These externships allow a student to have the opportunity to delve into substantive areas of law, investigate claims, research and write motions or briefs, draft contracts, and participate in hearings, trials, settlement conferences and/or negotiations.

 Students may also pursue opportunities outside of the pre-arranged externship placements.
-Once a student secures an offer from a qualifying organization, that student may submit an application to receive academic credit for the placement through the College of Law's Independent Externship program.
+Once a student secures an offer from a qualifying organization, he/she must submit an application to receive academic credit for the placement through the College of Law's Independent Externship program.
 For complete information, please review carefully the College of Law's Independent Externship Policy.